pepan99/pv293-seminar-ts/README.md

-# First seminar - NestJS project initialization
+# Second seminar - NestJS app

-Welcome to the first seminar.
-In this seminar we will focus on project initialization.
+Welcome to the second seminar.
+In this seminar we will focus on NestJS fundamentals and a little more advanced concepts.

 ## Description

-This guide demonstrates how to set up a robust NestJS project using TurboRepo, along with essential tooling for code quality, documentation, performance testing, and deployment workflows.

-## Prerequisites

-- Node.js (v18 or newer) -- `nvm` is useful for managing node versions
-- pnpm (`npm install -g pnpm`, `brew install pnpm`...)
-- k6 (`brew install k6` or equivalent for your OS)
+It's time for you to code something yourself.
+This project will have guardrails for you to not get lost.
+Take note of already existing code and take inspiration from it.

-## Project Initialization
+## Project setup

+The project has got only one app, written in NestJS, named `api`.

 ### 1. Create TurboRepo project